-Care of a Jatropha Plant
+Care Of A Jatropha Plant

 The Jatropha plant, also known as peregrina, has gained notoriety for its high oil content and production of bio-fuel, but home gardeners enjoy this plant for its star-shaped red flowers and easy care.
 It grows as an evergreen shrub and can reach 15 feet tall and 10 feet wide.
 Jatropha is a hardy, drought-tolerant plant that grows well in arid to semiarid regions.
 It is easy to propagate from cuttings.